Brawn BGP 001: Engine and transmission

-The BGP 001 used a Mercedes-Benz FO108W engine, supplied through a customer deal.
+The BGP 001 used a Mercedes-Benz FO 108W engine, supplied through a customer deal.
 Per the 2009 regulations, the engine was a naturally aspirated V8 and was rev-limited to 18,000 rpm.
 Originally the car was engineered for a Honda-designed engine, however, when Honda announced their withdrawal from the sport, a customer deal with Mercedes was obtained.
 It was reported that deals with Ferrari and Mercedes were available, the latter being chosen as it was simpler to integrate into the existing car.
 However, an unnamed senior Brawn GP engineer, after the title-winning race in Brazil, was reported saying that significant and unconventional changes were made to accommodate the FO108W engine.
 Simon Cole, Brawn's chief trackside engineer, alluded that the team had decided against using Ferrari engines for fear that Ferrari would control the car's engine performance and not let a customer team beat them.

 According to team CEO Nick Fry, the Mercedes engine was critical in the team's success, saying that it accounted for 50 percent of the team's upturn in performance and that they would not have won the championship with the Honda engines.

 Unlike Mercedes's other customer Force India, which took supply of both the engine and a McLaren-designed transmission, the BGP 001 used a semi-automatic sequential transmission designed in-house at Brawn.
 This provided seven forward gears and one reverse gear, and was operated using two paddles located on the steering wheel.
 As with the engine installation, compromises were made with the gearbox.
 It did not sit in the ideal position because the crank-center height on the Mercedes engine was different from the Honda.
 Brawn did not opt to use the KERS system, which would have provided an extra 80 bhp for up to 6.6 seconds a lap, due to the constraints such a device would place on the design of the car and the extra weight it would add.
 Ross Brawn had suggested that a KERS was not a high priority for the team.

 Per the 2009 Formula One regulations, Brawn GP was limited to using eight engines per car throughout the season.
-The limited availability of engines led to a record being broken by the Brawn team; it was the first time one particular build of an engine had won three Grands Prix in succession.
+The limited availability of engines led to a record being broken by the Brawn team; it was the first time one particular build of an engine had won three Grand Prix races in succession.